rebeccabilbro/rebeccabilbro.github.io/_drafts/getting-started-with-go.md

 # Getting Started with Go

 Over the last year, I've been slowly teaching myself Go.
 As a Python programmer who previously studied Java and Perl only very briefly, I was mostly interested to know what learning Go would teach me about programming and problem solving in general (à la the [Blub Paradox](http://www.paulgraham.com/avg.html)).
 However, as I've continued learning Go, I've become increasingly curious about some of the unique features of the language (e.g. automatic memory management and Goroutines), and how they might help me to solve certain kinds of problems I haven't yet encountered.
-BUT, before we get to that, this is a quick post that goes over some of the basics of getting started with Go, including notes on installation, the go tool, and workspaces.
+BUT, before we get to all THAT, this is just a quick post that goes over some of the basics of getting started with Go, including notes on installation, the go tool, and workspaces.

 ## Notes on Installing Go (Assuming OSX)